 These frequently asked questions cover key issues after a child ...

-CBIRT is a center under the office of Research, Innovation and Graduate Education (RIGE) at the University of Oregon.
+CBIRT is a center under the Office of the Vice President for Research and Innovation at the University of Oregon.
 CBIRT conducts research and training to improve the lives of children and adults with traumatic brain injury (TBI).
 CBIRT’s research focuses on developing interventions to improve outcomes related to education, employability, and quality of life.
 Our training activities promote the use of best practices among educators and other professionals who serve individuals with TBI.

 Visit the CBIRT Projects page to learn more about our ongoing research and development activities.